BrianLim167/mks65p0/README.md

 # mks65p0

 List of tasks to complete:

 Pt.
 1:
-insert nodes at the front
+insert nodes at the front  - DONE
-insert nodes in order
+insert nodes in order - IN PROGRESS
-print the entire list
+print the entire list - DONE
 find and return a pointer to a node based on artist and song name
 find and return a pointer to the first song of an artist based on artist name
 Return a pointer to random element in the list.
 remove a single specified node from the list
 free the entire list

 Pt.
 2: Then create your array of linked lists for the full program and have the following functions:
 Add song nodes.
 Search for a song given song and artist name (return a pointer).